 “I thank you for having described this place as a brothel.
 I installed a condom machine “

 Later in 2018, Raoult published an opinion piece in Le Point, where he used his authority as medical doctor and expert on sexually transmitted diseases to certify that the alleged victims of sexual harassment should not to be believed, not even by the police.
 In March 2020, Raoult brought back the sacked sex offender and arranged for him a job at an IHU Mediterranean spin-off.
 The unions wrote a protest letter, as Marsactu reported on 1 May 2020.

 Now consider this.
 Raoult’s past papers show falsified data, which even resulted in his ban by ASM for one year, to which Raoult responded with threats of lawsuit.
 He is a patriarchal control freak and a misogynous bully who violently punishes all disagreement and uses threats against whistleblowers and victims to achieve compliance.
 He is pathologically resistant to criticism and believes to be infallible and omniscient: Raoult denied anthropogenic climate change in 2013 and before that, the microbiologist even denied evolution in his 2011 book “Beyond Darwin“.
 Raoult’s new study on chloroquine as the cure for COVID19 is obviously flawed, at best.

 Should we really trust his claims and put our all lives in his hands?

-The article was significantly updated on 28 March 2020
+The article was significantly updated since it first appeared.

 If you are interested to support my work, you can leave here a small tip of $5.
 Or several of small tips, just increase the amount as you like (2x=€10; 5x=€25).
 Your generous patronage of my journalism will be most appreciated!